CryZo/OpenHG/README.md

 3. Edit your `dist/config.json`.
 Maybe there will be a helpful wiki article soon ;)

 # GUI
 At the moment there's no GUI available.
-However there' a [CLI client](https://github.com/CryZo/OpenHG-CLI)
+However there's a [CLI client](https://github.com/CryZo/OpenHG-CLI)

 # TODOs
 - [ ] Create a documentation